atbcb/ICTTestingBaseline/docs/10Forms.md

 1. Input fields with automatic error detection and notification.

 ### Test Instructions
-1. Enter incorrect values in input fields in order to trigger automatic error detection that result in error notifications.
+1. Enter incorrect values in input fields in order to trigger automatic error detection that results in error notifications.
 Examples include but are not limited to:
     * required fields
     * date (format)
     * state (abbreviations in an address)
     * password
-2. If an input error is automatically detected, check the error notification meets all of the following:
+2. If an input error is automatically detected, check that the error notification meets all of the following:
-    1. the user is made aware of the error (whether immediately upon shifting focus away from the item in error or when trying to submit the form) , and
+    1. the user is made aware of the error (whether immediately upon shifting focus away from the item in error or when trying to submit the form), and
     1. the error is described to the user in text, and
     1. the item that is in error is identified in text.